 That is one of the problems with these big political jamborees.
 They are all run by politicians who have, by the very nature of their tenure, a very short planning horizon.
 None of them is prepared to commit their countries to real cuts in emissions or real action to limit, let alone contemplate the reduction of the amount of fossil fuel fed energy consumption.
 The result of Durban therefore, at best is a situation where Planet Earth is legally bound to the spectre of a warming of 4 degrees C.

-Where COP 17 failed is to gain an agreement that compels nations to begin to take radical steps to first stabilize the emission of fossil fuels and then begin to reverse the trend before 2020.
+COP17 failed to gain an agreement that compels nations to begin to take radical steps to first stabilize the emission of fossil fuels and then begin to reverse the trend before 2020.
 This would mean such actions as limiting the amount of fossil fuel energy produced and consumed, heavy subsidization of research into and production of alternative sources of energy and serious consequences for those who breach the terms of the agreement.
 This is not going to happen any time soon!

 An issue of concern will always be the fact that a conference of this nature will inevitably arrive at the conclusion of an agreement set at the lowest common denominator.
 It is almost impossible to contemplate an aspirational agreement being reached which raises the bar and therefore the quality of life and standards of all, for all generations to come.
 There is inadequate leadership and political will in the world today for that to happen.